kean/articles/2023-01-24-pulse-search.markdown

 When reviewing logs, you often want to find answers to certain questions.
 For example, what are the requests that took the longest?
 What transferred the most data?
 Which ones returned HTML instead of the expected JSON?
 With version 3.2, you can now easily find answers to these and many other questions thanks to the new “Sort By” and “Group By” features available directly from the toolbar.

 The grouping I’m particularly excited about is “Group by Session”.
 It’ll show you a list of all your app’s sessions, so now it’s super easy to find logs from one of the earlier sessions.
-The groups are also infinitely nesteable: you can create a group, open it and create a group from the selected logs, and so on.
+The groups are also infinitely nestable: you can create a group, open it and create a group from the selected logs, and so on.

 <div class="BlogVideo NewScreenshot">
 <video autoplay loop muted playsinline preload="auto">